AiniLiang/Airline-Project/README.md

 # Airline-Project
-Description
-In Java 8, I process the dataset and output the calculated data points below in an XML schema The XML is good for review result.
+In Java 8, processing the dataset and output the calculated data points below in an XML schema The XML is good for review result.

 ·         Total number of airports